Yamaha YZF-R7 World GP 60th Anniversary - Review

 The YZF-R7 takes the engine from the MT-07, adds a slipper clutch and that's about it - everything else is dedicated to this bike and we’ve already explained that this special paint job version celebrates Yamaha’s GP history and success.

 Is this a track bike on the road?
 Certainly not.
-But throw enough GYTR (Genuine Yamaha Technology Racing - which is a bit of a crap name and acronym, but still) parts at it, and there’s a sweet handling race bike to be had and the action from the R7 race series has been nothing short of epic.
-Watch 2022 Yamaha R7 European SuperFinale Highlights here.
+But throw enough GYTR (Genuine Yamaha Technology Racing - which is a bit of a crap name but a cool sounding acronym) parts at it, and there’s a sweet handling race bike to be had and the action from the R7 race series has been nothing short of epic.
+Watch 2022 Yamaha R7 European SuperFinale Highlights.

 But this is a road bike with sporty looks, every day riding ergonomics (we will come to that later) and under the ‘important’ sub £10k price point to not be a wallet/monthly payment-busting amount.